leilaouahrani/AR-ASAG-Dataset/ReadMe.txt

 			(Number Of Answers  For Each Question For the 48 Questions).txt (Questions- Model Answers - Student Answers - Average Gold).txt (Questions- Model Answers - Student Answers - Grade1- Grade2-  Average Gold).txt
-			(AR-ASAG-480).txt : A sampling  sub dataset of 480 couples (48*10) of (model answer, student answer) including all question types.
+			(AR-ASAG-480).txt : A sampling  sub dataset of 480 couples (48*10) of (model answer, student answer) including                                               all questions.
 It's obtained after a randomized split and then the first ten answers are                                                 selected for each question.
 	XML-Version Folder :
 		Files : (Type - Questions).xml
 			(Questions-Model Answers).xml